wermos/website/lessons/procedural-generation-virtual-worlds/perlin-noise-part-2/perlin-noise-terrain-mesh.md

 In this example, we baked the values from the 2D noise function in an image and read the noise values from that image (we showed how to do that in the previous chapter).
 In practice, we would more likely evaluate the 2D noise function.
 When an image is used to displace the vertices of an object, we say that this image is a **height map** (or displacement map).
 !!!

 In the case of a height map, we generally use the brightness (the luminance, for example) of the pixels' color to control the displacement amplitude.
 Typically, the brighter the pixel, the greater the displacement, though, of course, you can map the pixel value to displacement in a completely different way if you wish.
 It all depends on the effect you intend to create.
 All you need to remember is that you use an image to somehow control the amount by which the object's vertices are displaced or moved along the normal (the direction perpendicular to the mesh surface.
-In the case of a plane laying in the xz=plane, the mesh normal is simply (0,1,0) everywhere).
+In the case of a plane laying in the xz-plane, the mesh normal is simply (0,1,0) everywhere).

 ```
 for (unsigned j = 0; j < imageHeight; ++j) {